spandanaravula552/aws-devops-zero-to-hero/day-4/README.md

 # VPC
+VPC is a private cloud in AWS public cloud.
 Imagine you want to set up a private, secure, and isolated area in the cloud where you can run your applications and store your data.
 This is where a VPC comes into play.

 A VPC is a virtual network that you create in the cloud.
 It allows you to have your own private section of the internet, just like having your own network within a larger network.
 Within this VPC, you can create and manage various resources, such as servers, databases, and storage.